 - new water play area with slashpad

-In 2016, Parks & People was one of only four organizations in the country to receive a $427,000 grant from the National Parks & Recreation Association, to be used for the restoration of Ambrose Kennedy Park.
+In 2016, Parks & People was one of only four organizations in the country to receive a $427,000 grant from the National Parks & Recreation Association, to be used for the restoration of Henrietta Lacks Educational Park.
 To reach the estimated $1 million cost, significant investments were made by Baltimore City, the State of Maryland and TRF Development Partners – a non-profit national leader in community development.

 Making the Dream a Reality

-In the course of nine months, Parks & People and our partner organizations transformed Ambrose Kennedy from a dream into a reality.
+In the course of nine months, Parks & People and our partner organizations transformed Henrietta Lacks Educational Park from a dream into a reality.